mcdemarco/the-new-kitchen-cookbook/bread/popoverCinnamonRolls.md

 When skipping the saffron, you can toss in some zest.

 These are pretty much the same as [their regular cinnamon rolls](https://artisanbreadinfive.com/2011/03/28/2897/), so if you have a whole pound of brioche to use up, scale up the filling and make a couple more freeform rolls.
+For a quick rise, try [their cinnamon twists](https://artisanbreadinfive.com/2017/02/27/cinnamon-twists/) (but reduce the time and/or temperature).